mbaranr/mbaranr.github.io/_posts/2023-07-01-classify_cifar10.md

     </div>
 </div>

-The validation loss function is now performing better with augmentation (69.7%), significantly solving the overfitting problem from before.
+The validation loss is now performing better with data augmentation, achieving 69.7% accuracy and significantly mitigating the overfitting problem observed earlier.

-Is this the best we can do with machine learning?
-Certainly not...
-Pretrained models on much bigger datasets can help us tackle problems like this, where datasets of fewer samples don't provide enough knowledge to our models.
+Is this the best we can do?
+Certainly not.
+Pretrained models on much larger datasets can help address challenges like this, where smaller datasets do not provide enough information for the model to learn effectively.

 ### Residual Network